-- Support the goals of the Paris Agreement. - Accept mainstream climate science assessed by the IPCC for Net Zero CO, emissions to be reached by 2050. - Acknowledge that business has a role to play in managing the risks of climate change as well as realising the opportunities in the transition to unlock societal value. - Recognise the importance of adaptation and resilience to a changing climate.
+- oals of the Paris Agreement. - tream climate science assessed by the ero CO2 emissions to be reached by 2050. - that business has a role to play in managing imate change as well as realising the in the transition to unlock societal value. - e importance of adaptation and resilience climate.

-Accordingly, we are reducing our GHG emissions and have pledged an accelerated path to take action and progressively improve our performance.
+are reducing our GHG emissions and have pledged an accelerated path to take action and progressively improve our performance.

-AIR QUALITY ABATEMENT
+AIR OUALITY ABATEMENT